ujjwalbb30/nd00333-capstone/starter_file/README.md

 HYPERDRIVE RUN : I first registered the dataset with key = 'heart-failure-clinical-data' and description_text = 'heart failure predictions'.
 Then, I accessed it using Workspace library with following command:

-dataset = ws.datasets[key]
+dataset = ws.datasets[key]        ### where ws is the initialized workspace ( please see hyperparameter_tuning.ipynb for more details )

-AUTOML RUN : I accessed the dataset using TabularDatasetFactory library by providing the url to raw form of data ( through my github repository).
+AUTOML RUN : I accessed the dataset using TabularDatasetFactory library by providing the url to raw form of data ( through my github repository ).
 The url to data ( in raw form ) is as follows:

 "https://raw.githubusercontent.com/ujjwalbb30/nd00333-capstone/ujjwalbb30-patch-1/heart_failure_clinical_records_dataset.csv"